i-e-b/SevenDigital.Messaging/README.md

 Notes
 -----
 * Creating listener nodes takes time and resources.
-Do it infrequently.
+Do it infrequently -- usually one at the start of your app.
 * Your handler will get `new()`'d for every message.
 Don't do heavy things in the handler!

 Moving Parts